ddiachkov/sublime-yaml-nav/README.md

 Command+R (Control+R) in YAML source will run "goto_yaml_symbol" command.

 Command+Shift+W (Control+Shift+W) in YAML source will run "copy_yaml_symbol_to_clipboard" command.

+## Localization YAML's

+Since version 1.2.0 YAML Nav tries to detect YAML's with localization data (ie. Rails locales) and automatically strips first tag when symbol is copied to the clipboard (Command+Shift+W).
+For example "en.active_record.attributes.entity.name" will be copied as "active_record.attributes.entity.name".

+This behavior can be disabled by setting ```"trim_language_tag_on_copy_from_locales": false``` in configuration file ("YAML Nav.sublime-settings").

 ## Licence